 We are pleased to introduce you to the keynote speakers of SES2020: Mogens Lykketoft, former President of the UN General Assembly, Catharina Sikow, Acting Director in the EC Directorate General for Energy, Lauren Edelman, Energy Specialist at Facebook, and Michael Lundgaard Thomsen, Managing Director at Aalborg Portland.

-See the final conference programme here.
-Below, you can read more about the plenary keynote speakers.
+While the detailed conference programme is still under elaboration, you can read more about the keynote speakers below.

 Mogens Lykketoft was President of the United Nations General Assembly in 2015-2016, when the Sustainable Development Goals and the Paris Climate Agreement were adopted.
 Since then, he has devoted most of his time – during over 350 meetings in Denmark and abroad and in lots of articles and TV presentations – to inform about the Global Goals and agitate for the urgency of Climate Action.
 Lykketoft was born in 1946.
 He is an Economist from the University of Copenhagen.
 During 38 years, he was elected to the Parliament of Denmark and, over the years, he served as Minister for Taxation, Finance and Foreign Affairs; Leader of the Social Democratic Party and Speaker of Parliament.